Première (magazine): History

 The French film magazine Première was launched in November 1976 by Jean-Pierre Frimbois and Marc Esposito and originally published by the Lagardère Group.
-From 2016, it has been published by Hildegarde.
+Since 2016, it has been published by Hildegarde.

 US edition

 The U.S. version of the magazine was launched by News Corporation, based in New York City and Los Angeles, with its July/August 1987 edition.
 Their mission was to "reflect The Second Golden Age of the Movies".
 Susan Lyne was the founding editor, and among those working for the magazine was Peter Biskind, who spent a decade at the magazine as executive editor.
 He said that, early on, the magazine "gave us a lot of freedom to do hard-hitting, in-depth reporting."

 Critic Glenn Kenny joined the US staff in June 1996, and served as a critic and later as senior editor until it ceased publication.

-News Corporation sold the magazine to K-III in 1991, and Hachette Filipacchi Media U.S. reacquired the magazine, on behalf of the founding French publisher, in 1995.
+News Corporation sold the magazine to K-III (now Rent Group) in 1991, and Hachette Filipacchi Media U.S. reacquired the magazine, on behalf of the founding French publisher, in 1995.
 After Lyne left the magazine, Chris Connelly became editor-in-chief in early 1996, while Nancy Griffin served as deputy editor.
-Both editors resigned suddenly in May of the same year after publisher Hachette Filipacchi's then president and chief executive, David Pecker, told Connelly to not publish a column about Planet Hollywood because of its ties to billionaire Revlon owner Ronald Perelman, who was also half-owner of Premiere.
+Both editors resigned suddenly in May of the same year after publisher Hachette Filipacchi's then president and chief executive, David Pecker, told Connelly not to publish a column about Planet Hollywood because of its ties to billionaire Revlon owner Ronald Perelman, who was also half-owner of Premiere.
 James B. Meigs was listed as the editor-in-chief from the August 1996 issue.

 Premiere's editor, Peter Herbst, was appointed senior vice president and group editorial director for Hachette Filipacchi Media U.S. in 2002.
 From 1995 to 2000, Herbst was editor-in-chief of Family Life magazine.

 End of U.S. edition

 On March 5, 2007, publisher Hachette Filipacchi Media U.S. announced that it was shutting down the U.S. print edition of Premiere and that the magazine would survive as an online-only publication.

-The last published issue was released in April 2007 and featured Blades of Glory star Will Ferrell on its cover.
+The last published issue was dated April 2007, with Will Ferrell on its cover; Ferrell is shown in character from his role for his just-released film, Blades of Glory.